Skip to main content

 3 credits

-GS-370 Lakes & Environmental Change
+GS-370 Lakes and Environmental Change

 Modern physical, biogeochemical, and sedimentary processes in lakes.
 Lake sediments as archives of past climate and environmental change.
 Includes fieldwork.